mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 pre-image for the hash of the next block in the bitcoin blockchain.
 The winner receives bitcoins as a reward.

-That definition contains a couple of new concepts, and once you understand them, it will make perfect sense:
+That explanation contains a couple of new concepts, and once you understand them then the process will make perfect sense:

 - a bitcoin block
 - the bitcoin blockchain